RaphaelKarg/Laptop-Home-Server/README.md

 ## 1. Abstract

-This project presents the architecture, deployment, and documentation of a comprehensive, self-hosted Homelab tailored specifically for my large family residence.
-Designed to achieve digital sovereignty and complete independence from commercial public clouds (*De-Clouding*), the system is built to facilitate the everyday digital needs of the household, offering easy data management, robust security, and centralized entertainment.
+This project presents the architecture, deployment, and documentation of a comprehensive, self-hosted **Homelab** tailored specifically for my large family's residence.
+Designed to achieve digital sovereignty and complete independence from commercial public clouds (*De-Clouding*), the system is built to facilitate the everyday digital needs of our household, offering easy data management, robust security, and centralized entertainment.

 By upcycling an older personal laptop that was about to be retired following a hardware upgrade—giving it a second life and preventing e-waste, while inherently taking advantage of its built-in battery as an Uninterruptible Power Supply (UPS)—this initiative establishes a robust, highly available, and cost-effective private cloud ecosystem.
 The infrastructure is powered by a **Linux Server** environment and managed through the **CasaOS** platform, utilizing **Docker containerization** for isolated, scalable, and efficient service deployment.

-The architecture is built upon four foundational pillars:
+The architecture is built upon five foundational pillars:

-* **🛡️ Security & Safe Browsing:** Implementing network-wide protection against ads, trackers, and malware via **AdGuard Home** to ensure a highly secure internet surfing experience for all family members, routing requests through encrypted DNS (DoH/DNSSEC) via **Quad9**. **NetAlertX** acts as a continuous network scanner for intrusion detection.
+* **🛡️ Security & Safe Browsing:** Implementing network-wide protection against ads, trackers, and malware via **AdGuard Home** to ensure a highly secure internet surfing experience for all family members, routing requests through encrypted DNS (DoH/DNSSEC) via **Quad9**.
 * **📂 Data Management & Family Sharing:** A centralized **Local File Server (NAS)** that provides the entire family with effortless access, sharing, and management of their personal files, backed by custom scripting for automated directory backups to an external 1TB drive.
-* **🌍 Secure Remote Access (Zero-Trust):** Eliminating the risks of traditional port forwarding by utilizing **Tailscale** (Mesh VPN) for encrypted remote access and management—allowing family members to safely connect to home services from anywhere—and **Playit.gg** (Reverse Tunneling) to safely expose local game servers.
+* **🌍 Secure Remote Access (VPN):** Eliminating the risks of traditional port forwarding by utilizing **Tailscale** (Mesh VPN) for encrypted remote access and management—allowing family members to safely connect to home services from anywhere—and **Playit.gg** (Reverse Tunneling) to safely expose local game servers.
 * **🎮 Entertainment Hub:** Self-hosting a centralized media library for family movie nights via **Jellyfin** (Media Server) and managing a dedicated Minecraft Game Server for recreation through the **Crafty Controller** web interface.
+* **📡 Local Network Monitoring:** Utilizing **NetAlertX** as a continuous network scanner for intrusion detection and centralized administration of all connected devices.

 Ultimately, this homelab serves as a centralized hub demonstrating how enterprise-grade network management, stringent data privacy, and diverse digital services can be successfully consolidated to elevate the digital lifestyle of a modern household.